 Click Here for tab for More Than Words by Extreme

-The beautiful thing about this song is that it’s so stripped down, with just a single acoustic guitar that’s not even recorded in stereo, and the vocal section.
+The beautiful thing about this song is that it’s so stripped down, with just a single acoustic guitar that’s not even recorded in stereo, plus the vocal section.
 This classic love song is primed for a beginner to learn.
-Now this song is actually a small deviation from their more traditional metal/funk style, but it is a welcome one and really proves their competence as musicians that they can pull it off.
+It’s actually a small deviation from their more traditional metal/funk style, but it is a welcome one and really proved their competence as musicians how well they pulled it off.

 The main thing you’ll notice is that there are a lot of ‘percussive mutes’ used throughout the song, which is essentially where you smack the strings down using the thumb of your right hand to make a little ‘click’ sound.
 This is designed to emulate a snare drum and give a little more rhythmic intrigue to the piece.